 Choose options

-Discover Ancient Warfare Magazine Vol Vii-2 - Fight For Control
+Discover Ancient Warfare Magazine Vol VII-2 - Fight for Control

-Ancient Warfare - vii.2
+Ancient Warfare - VII.2

 Introduction: Matthew Beazley, 'Historical Introduction: Wars in Sicily'.

-Illustrated by Carlos Garcia.
+Illustrated by Carlos García.

 Disappearance of the latter.